netguru/graphql-starter-pack/README.md

 ## What am I doing here?

-Graphql tutorial is a first part of graphql training: https://docs.google.com/document/d/12r7Wy__0DiCEBXxK6pT5GwN_6AUXhPXm4wkN4GPXaIY/edit#
+This tutorial will teach you Graphql.
+Reasonable time to go through it is 2 days but tinkering around is encouraged.
 Tutorial is split into multiple scenarios.
 All scenarios are in spec/tutorial_spec.rb file.
 But solving a scenario will require you to visit other places in this application.
 You must solve scenarios in order starting with scenario_1 .
 When you start a scenario it's tests will be failing.
 Follow particular scenario instructions add/change application code to make the tests pass.
 When all scenario tests pass the scenario is done and you can procceed to the next one.

 ## Where do I start?

+Clone the repository

+`git clone git@github.com:netguru/graphql-starter-pack.git`

+Go inside.

+`cd graphql-starter-pack`

-Start by making a working branch for yourself
+Make a working branch for yourself

 `git checkout -b my_graphql_tutorial`

-Then open spec/tutorial_spec.rb file and start with scenario_1
+Open spec/tutorial_spec.rb file in editor and look at scenario_1

+Run rspec

 `docker-compose run --rm web rspec spec/tutorial_spec.rb`

+Follow instructions until scenario_1 passes in rspec

+Go to the next scenario!

+## What if I dont know what to do?
+What if I get stuck?

+Create an issue in this repository with description of the problem.
+We will try to help.

+## I like it!
+How can I contribute?

+Please click the star button :-)

+Create an issue with your ideas for a discusscion.

+Or take an issue and make a pull request for it.

 ## Literature
 https://graphql.org/learn/